pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines-5160.md

 Where 'secure erase' and 'quick erase' can then be configured by the user.

 [/tab]

-[tab version="deb-2.9#cli,snap-2.9#cli,snap-3.0#cli,deb-3.0#cli,snap-3.1#cli,deb-3.1" view=""]
+[tab version="snap-3.2,deb-3.2,snap-3.1,deb-3.1,snap-3.0,deb-3.0,snap-2.9,deb-2.9" view="CLI"]

 <a href="#heading--how-to-erase-disks"><h3 id="heading--how-to-erase-disks">How to erase disks</h3></a>

-When using the [MAAS CLI](/t/maas-cli/nnnn), you can erase a disk when releasing an individual machine.
+When using the [MAAS CLI](/t/maas-cli/5236), you can erase a disk when releasing an individual machine.
 Note that this option is not available when releasing multiple machines, so you'll want to make sure you're using:

 ```nohighlight
 maas $PROFILE machine release...